What is shingles?

 Will there be any side effects from the shingles vaccination?

-It's quite common to get redness and discomfort at the vaccination site, as well as headaches, but these side effects should not last more than a few days.
-See your GP if you have side effects that last longer than a few days, or if you develop a rash after having the shingles vaccination.
+With both vaccines it's quite common to get redness and discomfort at the vaccination site, headaches and fatigue, but these side effects should not last more than a few days.
+See a GP if you have side effects that last longer than a few days, or if you develop a rash after having the shingles vaccination.

-Read more about the side effects of the shingles vaccine.
+Read more about the shingles vaccine side effects.

 What about people who are not 70 yet?
 Will they get the shingles vaccine?